rmrector/script.artwork.beef/src/content/otherdetails/_index.md

 ##### Add extended artwork to Kodi's library

-Kodi and scrapers have had some support for extended artwork for awhile, but they aren't supported to the same extent as basic artwork, like "poster" and "fanart", and need Artwork Beef or something like it to add extended artwork to Kodi's library with JSON-RPC.
+Kodi and scrapers have had some support for extended artwork for the video library for awhile, but they aren't supported to the same extent as basic artwork, like "poster" and "fanart", and need Artwork Beef or something like it to add extended artwork to Kodi's library with JSON-RPC.

 **Kodi 17 Krypton** and below only assigns basic artwork from scrapers, NFO files, and the local file system.
 More help is needed to get any extended artwork into the library, whether you